Daemen University Service Animal Policy

 1. The Handler must abide by current city, county, and state ordinances, laws,

-The Handler is required to clean up after and properly dispose of the animal’s waste in a safe and sanitary manner and, when provided, must use animal relief areas designated by Daemen College.
+The Handler is required to clean up after and properly dispose of the animal’s waste in a safe and sanitary manner and, when provided, must use animal relief areas designated by Daemen University.
 The Handler must always carry sufficient equipment to clean up the animal’s waste.

 Daemen will not ask for or require an individual with a disability to pay a fee or surcharge for a Service Animal.